TheMaggieSimpson/HelloWorld/ExpressJS-HTML-Pug/README.md

 # ExpressJS-HTML-Pug
-A template to start an ExpressJS web-app project with a view engine and/or HTML.
+A template to start an ExpressJS web-app project with Pug view engine and/or HTML.
-For this project Pug view engine is used.

 ### References
 - https://expressjs.com